How to Perform K-1 Visa Adjustment of Status to a Marriage Green Card

 Start Now

-Applicants must submit form I-693 and the K-1 Adjustment of Status application to go from K-1 visa to green card.
+I-693 and the K-1 Adjustment of Status application should be filed to go from K-1 visa to green card.
 Be aware that a medical examiner who USCIS authorizes must be the one to carry out the medical exam of the foreign fiancé.
 In addition, this same physician should conduct any necessary vaccinations.
 You can find a USCIS-approved doctor using the USCIS Find A Doctor tool.

 USCIS may require a new exam if the applicant did the medical exam more than a year ahead of the adjustment of status submission or if there were any issues with this exam.
 Consult an immigration attorney to learn more if this applies to you.
 Immigration can be a daunting process for someone who is doing it for the first time.
 With numerous forms and documents to submit, mistakes can be very costly.
 VisaNation makes the entire process easy and fast!
 Start your application today!